loadsmart/culture/hiring/referrals.md

 Referrals are priority in our hiring queue.
 However, it's important to mention that every candidate goes through the same and all [interviewing steps](./interviewing.md), regardless of their background.

 📝 Note: Our referral program is only for internal employees at the moment.
-We might have external referral programs (non-employees referring candidates) in future but there's nothing planned on that yet.
+We might have external referral programs (non-employees referring candidates) in the future but there's nothing planned on that yet.